Subhagatoadak/PatientConnect/README.md

 - **Chatbot**: OpenAI GPT-4 (with voice interaction capabilities)
 - **Deployment**: Docker, Kubernetes

-## 📖 Documentation
-Comprehensive documentation and developer guides available in the `/docs` directory.

-## 🤝 Contribution
-Contributions are welcome!
-Please see our guidelines in `CONTRIBUTING.md`.

 ## 📜 License
 This project is licensed under the MIT License – see the `LICENSE` file for details.